Medico-AIT-PBL/medico/README.md

 Features:
   • Patients' records must be maintained on the platform, sharing while referring to other government hospitals. <br>
   • The government hospitals must have a way to connect with other government hospitals. <br>
-  • Referring patients to other government hospitals must be made seamless. • Make sure you add all features required to make the platform ready and easy to use in the real world. <br>
+  • Referring patients to other government hospitals must be made seamless.<br>

  ### Tech Stacks
   • HTML